quocthanhp/PersonalisedFeedApp/README.md

 # PersonalisedFeedApp

-Personalized Feed App is a dynamic and intelligent platform designed to deliver customized content based on your interests.
+Personalized Feed App is a dynamic and intelligent platform designed to deliver customised content based on your interests.
 The app aggregates news articles, trending topics, and social media posts, tailored specifically to your preferences.

 # Key Features
 * **Personalised Feed**: Get a feed of news and social media posts based on your topics of interest.